The Key Support Networks For Your Online MBA Journey

 While the support of your employer is not essential for success when studying online, it certainly is helpful.
 Many workplaces offer flexible arrangements for postgraduate study, particularly if the qualification will benefit their organisation.

 When you enrol in your degree, take the time to meet with your manager to discuss your decision, as well as any ways in which your workplace can support you, such as study leave or a financial contribution.
 In a practical sense, having the ability to apply what you’re learning and your assessments in the workplace will enhance the learning experience, and your employer can assist to maximise this.

 There may be few options, but your workplace and colleagues can offer a support network that you didn’t know existed.

 STUDY TIP: Throughout your degree, discuss new learnings with colleagues and peers who are subject matter experts in the subject of study.
-Marketing, Finance and HR Managers, for example, can share practical insight to supplement your learning.
+Marketing, Finance and HR Managers, for example, can share practical insights to supplement your learning.

 Click here to get the AIB MBA information pack and chat about your career goals with an AIB Course Advisor.